Their shared creation of International Jazz Day in 2012 leads to 195 countries last year enjoying jazz celebrations.

 Through consistent efforts, Doc Jones is now working with state legislators to pass another bill further designating April 30th a State Holiday.
 For the past four years, the second Wednesday in April has become Jazz At Lunch Time Day at the State Capitol.

-The Kick off of Jazz Appreciation Month will take place noon on April 4 at the Scottsdale Performing Arts Center on the fountain stage with performances by The Nayo Jones Experience, Mario Abney both from New Orleans and will include a few special surprise guest.
+The Kick off of Jazz Appreciation Month will take place noon on April 3th at the Scottsdale Performing Arts Center on the fountain stage with performances by The Nayo Jones Experience, Mario Abney both from New Orleans and the God Father of Latin Jazz Poncho Sanchez.
 This is in partnership with the Title Sponsors Molina Fine Jeweler, International Jazz Day AZ Foundation, the City of Scottsdale, Phoenix Global Chamber and Scottsdale Center for the Arts.